GeethanjaliM25/Mobile-Price-Prediction/README.md

 📜 License
 This project is licensed under the MIT License.
-Feel free to use and modify for educational purposes.
+You are free to use, modify, and distribute this project for educational purposes.